dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 When designing error messages, be deliberate, so that each one is a meaningful description of the problem with sufficient and relevant detail, and be consistent, so that errors returned by the same function or by a group of functions in the same package are similar in form and can be dealt with in the same way.

-For example, the os package guarantees that every error returned by a file operation, such as `os.Open` or the `Read`, `Write`, or `Close` methods of an open file, describes not just the nature of the failure (permission denied, no such directory, and so on) but also the name of the file, so the caller needn’t include this information in the error message it constructs.
+For example, the os package guarantees that every error returned by a file operation, such as `os.Open` or the `Read`, `Write`, or `Close` methods of an open file, describes not just the nature of the failure (permission denied, no such directory, and so on) but also the name of the file, so the caller needn't include this information in the error message it constructs.

 In general, the call f(x) is responsible for reporting the attempted operation f and the argument value x as they relate to the context of the error.
 The caller is responsible for adding further information that it has but the call f(x) does not, such as the URL in the call to html.Parse above.

-Let’s move on to the second strategy for handling errors.
+Let's move on to the second strategy for handling errors.
 For errors that represent transient or unpredictable problems, it may make sense to *retry* the failed operation, possibly with a delay between tries, and perhaps with a limit on the number of attempts or the time spent trying before giving up entirely.
 ```go
 // gopl.io/ch5/wait
 // WaitForServer attempts to contact the server of a URL.